Connect with others who understand.

 Written by Maureen McNulty

-Paroxysmal nocturnal hemoglobinuria (PNH) is a rare disease that often leads to anemia (low levels of red blood cells).
+Paroxysmal nocturnal hemoglobinuria (PNH) may be rare, but its impact on the body can be profound.
+It’s a disease that often leads to anemia (low levels of red blood cells) or other symptoms, such as sudden fatigue or dark urine.
 Out of every 1 million people in the U.S., it’s estimated that about 12 or 13 live with PNH.

 What Is PNH?

 PNH is also caused by problems with your hematopoietic stem cells (HSCs).
 These cells are found in your bone marrow and are responsible for making all of the different cells in your blood.
-Abnormal HSCs may lead to low levels of not only red blood cells but also white blood cells, which help fight infection, and platelets involved in blood clotting after injuries.
+When these abnormal stem cells produce defective red blood cells, it contributes to both anemia and an increased risk of blood clotting, also known as thrombosis.
+Abnormal HSCs may lead to low levels not only of red blood cells, but also of white blood cells (which help fight infection) and platelets involved in the blood-clotting system.

 Common PNH signs and symptoms include: